mchakravarty/ProjectNavigator/README.md

-# NavigationView
+# ProjectNavigator

-SwiftUI navigation view for macOS and iOS
+SwiftUI project navigation view for macOS and iOS